310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “This stage is what we ended up with, after sharing our opinions on what to do and what not to do.”

-“We discussed everything together, like the set list, the MC talks, the performance plan… Our live show is packed full with what makes us Ryuseitai, so I hope you enjoy yourselves to the very end! ☆”
+“We discussed everythin’ together, like the set list, the MC talks, the performance plan… Our live show’s packed full with what makes us Ryuseitai, so I hope you enjoy yourselves to the very end! ☆”
 {% endbubble %}

 {% bubble Tetora smileexplain %}